A nightmare

 during the day but also being afraid of the dark or of being alone or

-going to sleep alone.
+going to bed alone.

 How to help your baby

-What you can do to prevent
+What you can do to prevent nightly troubles because of scary dreams :

-before having nightmares, talk
+before having nightmares,

-about dreams from time to time.
+about dreams from time to time

-what she has seen in her sleep.
+When you pick her up after sleeping, ask her if she's been dreaming, what she has seen while sleeping.
 I used to jokingly ask if they dreamed about me this time?

-her that all she sees is not real, rather that it is like a story on
+This is a really simple way to learn that it's completely normal, and good, to have dreams.
+Also tell her that all she sees is not real, rather that it is like a story on TV.
+This will help her understand scary dreams later on. -

 Briefly